-2022 Incident #1: A reported incident of intimidation characterized by racial bias occurred on public property.
-Incident# 2: A reported incident of intimidation characterized by racial bias occurred on campus.
-2021 Incident#1: A reported incident of intimidation characterized by ethnic bias occurred on campus.
-Incident#2: A reported incident of intimidation characterized by religious bias occurred on campus.
-2020 Incident #1: A reported incident of intimidation characterized by racial bias occurred in a University residence hall.
+2023 Incident #1: A reported incident of intimidation characterized by racial bias occurred on University campus.
+Incident #2: A reported Incident of intimidation characterized by racial bias occurred on University campus.
+Incident #3: A reported incident of intimidation characterized by racial bias occurred on public property.
+2022 Incident#1: A reported incident of intimidation characterized by racial bias occurred on public property.
+Incident#2: A reported incident of intimidation characterized by racial bias occurred on University campus.
+2021 Incident #1: A reported incident of intimidation characterized by ethnic bias occurred on University campus.
+Incident#2: A reported incident of intimidation characterized by religious bias occurred on University campus.

-"Hate crimes describe the number of reported crimes that (i) are listed above, (ii) involve larceny-theft, simple assault, intimidation, or destruction, damage of or vandalism of property, or (iii) relate to other crimes involving bodily injury to any person that manifested evidence that the victim(s) were intentionally selected because of their actual or perceived race, gender, religion, sexual orientation, disability, national origin or gender identity.
+\ Hate crimes describe the number of reported crimes that (i) are listed above, (ii) involve larceny-theft, simple assault, intimidation, or destruction, damage of or vandalism of property, or (iii) relate to other crimes involving bodily injury to any person that manifested evidence that the victim(s) were intentionally selected because of their actual or perceived race, gender, religion, sexual orientation, disability, national origin or gender identity.